RYpie/radenium/README.md

-# Radenium
+# Introduction

 Working on something incredible huge here.
 Unfortunately I cannot tell you what, but it is opensource, or so.
 Radenium is made to work on a mac, linux follows soon after.

-Radenium comprises a media devices multiplexer app build around ffmpeg.
-Well, built...
-I am busy building it...
+Radenium comprises a media devices multiplexer app built around ffmpeg.
+Well, built is quite a statement, I mean I am busy building it...

 # Radenium

 Radenium is currently a prototype of a prototype, just to be clear.
-Idea of Radenium is to control a video publishing platform using python using a Joomla! component.
+Idea of Radenium is to control a video publishing platform using python and a Joomla! component.
 Currently it works on a mac, my mac to be clear.
+So due to its state, I assume you to have knowledge on python, Joomla! and mysql.
+Otherwise I would not put too much effort in this for now, check out in a while again, for I aim to add installation instructions and more complete installation packages for you to hook in.

 Requires: